MrunalKotkar/Art-Gallery/README.md

 ## User Side Features:

-1. This project allows artists and customer types of users.
+1. This project allows artists and customers types of users.
-2.
+2. They can visit and have a look at galleries where the exhibitions and events will be conducted.
+3. Users can also book tickets for the event they wish to attend.
+4. They can also like the paintings of their choice.
+5. Artists can also edit their information and add gallery of thier own.